twilson63/public-square-app/README.md

 The link provided links to the path manifest file transaction.
 Following this link will load up our public square app, permanently deployed on arweave. (after a minute or two for the file bytes and manifest to be processed at the gateway)

 You’ll notice that the gateway will redirect you to an odd looking url.
 Something like this https://kgjsyynbuvuqokiydalbxatpg6icwwk2fjyqhu3zlr2dnliaqzxq.arweave.net/UZMsYaGlaQcpGBgWG4JvN5ArWVoqcQPTeVx0Nq0Ahm8/ .
 It’s the same transaction id, but now it’s being served from a unique subdomain of arweave.net.
-This is for security reasons, if all sites/dApp deployed to arweave were served from the same arweave.net domain then they would all share a **localStroage** cache in the browser.
+This is for security reasons, if all sites/dApp deployed to arweave were served from the same arweave.net domain then they would all share a **localStorage** cache in the browser.
 This would give a malicious dApp access to data stored by a benevolent app. **So, in order to preserve the security sandbox for each dApp, arweave.net redirects each transaction to their own unique subdomain.**

 Thats it.
 You're done.
 You now have your own decentralized, permanently deployed front end to the Public Square protocol on arweave.
 You can take the shortened version of the link that `arkb` printed out and send it to your peers to see what they think.

+🥳🎊🎉🎉🎉🎉🎉 YES!
+You have deployed a dApp using NEAR and Arweave!
+It is time to celebrate!
+Great Job!

+## Summary

+Thank you for taking the time to complete this tutorial, this version of the PublicSquare Tutorial was adapted to accept the NEAR Wallet, but a large part of the work of this application and tutorial should be attributed to DMac, you can find the original app here - https://github.com/DanMacDonald/public-square-app and the original tutorial here - https://github.com/DanMacDonald/public-square-tutorial -

+🙏🏻 Thank you DMac for this great tutorial and all the work you do in the Arweave Community!